 The reason we perceive certain colors as being either warm or cool has much more to do with psychology rather than physics.
-There are many psychological triggers which influence how we perceive colors.
-We generally associate blue with "cool" things such as water, ice and a clear blue sky.
-On the other hand, we generally associate red with "warm" things such as fire, blood or a sunset.
+There are many psychological triggers that influence how we perceive colors.
+We generally associate blue with “cool” things such as water, ice and a clear blue sky.
+On the other hand, we generally associate red with “warm” things such as fire, blood or a sunset.

 The problem with splitting the color wheel into warm and cool colors is that it implies color temperature is absolute, that is, certain colors have fixed and unchangeable temperatures.
 So a red is always warm and a blue is always cool no matter what.

 But this is a very narrow way of thinking and it leaves a number of questions unanswered, like: